How do I meet people in United States?

 When we asked people living in United States about club and activities where newcomers can meet others, they responded...

 "I might recommend looking into local high schools (Brookline High) for continuing ed classes- you can take everything from Spanish to cooking to woodworking.
 There is also Junior League of Boston, and different business networking opportunities.
 (None which come to mind by name- but we belong to the Boston College Club- those types of places are great- although expensive) I would also suggest looking into the alumni department of the college you attended- I know there is a whole network of colleges that sponsor events together. (wine tasting, a capella concerts, ball games, etc.) One other suggestion is Boston.com and citysearch.com -- they summarize all the events in the city- free concerts on the river, events in the park, shows, etc. The Improper Bostonian is a free weekly magazine - they usually list great stuff in there, as well as the Boston Globe publishes a calendar section each Thursday.
-It highlights the events going on for the weekend, new restaurants, bars, etc," remarked another expat who made the move to Boston, US.
+It highlights the events going on for the weekend, new restaurants, bars, etc," explained one expat living in Boston, US.

 Please login to continue reading this article.